camera-mc-dev/mc_grabber/docs/chapters/overview.md

  1) If you have to power up the computer, note that you will need to ensure the system boots to a specific Linux kernel.
 It should do this by default - but is worth noting here.
     - The required kernel is: `Ubuntu, with Linux 5.4.0-137-generic` and can be found in the "Advanced options for Ubuntu" menu which appears shortly after power on.
     - You can check from the command prompt using: `uname -a`
     - The reason this is needed is because of the _module_ (driver) for the _framegrabbers_ (interface between cameras and computer).
-Further note: The _module_ can be _hacked_ and built for newer kernels - but the better solution should be the newer release of the SiSo runtime, which Basler released just at the end of 2022 before they _stopped support for the grabbers_.
+Further *NOTE*: The _module_ can be _hacked_ and built for newer kernels - but the better solution should be the newer release of the SiSo runtime, which Basler released just at the end of 2022 before they _stopped support for the grabbers_.
 However, this will require significant testing and possibly updating of the backend to the `sisoRec` tool.

  2) Over-heating has always been an issue with the framegrabbers.
 A new system fan has helped, but it is probably worth leaving the glass side-door of the computer open.